NatalieKilhamn/3d6constitution/docs/amendments.md

 <h2>VI.
 On character abilities</h2>
 WHEREAS the established properties of the characters within the fiction will quickly become important for the resolution of challenges, and

-WHEREAS we are interested in challenges were must "play the hand we are given",
+WHEREAS we are interested in challenges where we must "play the hand we are given",

 WE PROPOSE that the relevant properties and abilities of the player characters are written down, and furthermore that some (but not all) of these abilities are outside the players' control.